mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 Note that apps are not supported in the Mattermost Cloud - they're only used for developer testing convenience.

-Provisioning in the AWS cloud environment will be done by the **appsctl** tool described in the following AWS Setup section.
+Provisioning in the AWS cloud environment will be done by the **appsctl** tool described in the AWS Setup section.

 We need an app bundle to provision an app.
-The bundle might be provisioned from the local disk, from S3 (not implemented yet), or from a URL (not implemented yet).
-Provisioning consists of three parts which will be completed via the **appsctl** tool:
+The bundle will be provisioned from S3 and consists of three parts which will be completed via the **appsctl** tool:

 1. Creating the lambda functions with appropriate policies.
 2. Storing static assets in the dedicated S3 bucket.